cottand/web-portfolio/src/assets/markdown/projects/Selfhosted.md

 - from a single Postgres node to a HA CockroachDB cluster
 - from plain Nomad HCL jobs to Nix-templated jobs
 - from no-code containers to proper a Go microservices monorepo
+- from a Wireguard mesh to a Tailscale network

 ## Microservices